Order of importance or of action

 קַח אֶת הַמַּטֶּה וְהַקְהֵל אֶת הָעֵדָה אַתָּה וְאַהֲרֹן אָחִיךָ וְדִבַּרְתֶּם אֶל הַסֶּלַע לְעֵינֵיהֶם וְנָתַן מֵימָיו וְהוֹצֵאתָ לָהֶם מַיִם מִן הַסֶּלַע וְהִשְׁקִיתָ אֶת הָעֵדָה וְאֶת בְּעִירָם

 My grandfather focuses on the last part of the instruction -- to give water to the people and to their livestock.
-He cites the Torah Temima who cites the Magen avraham on what Chazal said in Gittin 62a.
+He cites the Torah Temima who cites the Magen Avraham on what Chazal said in Gittin 62a.
 It is prohibited to eat before given one's animals to eat.
 But that only applies to food.
-With respect to drink, the peson comes first.
+With respect to drink, the person comes first.
 We find evidence of that halacha in the way Rivka responded to Eliezer's request for water.
 She offered to him first and then to the camels.
 The question is: why do they not bring proof from this verse?

 My grandfather suggests that the order offered here does not necessarily prove the halacha as the people are mentioned first because they are of primary importance, and the miracle is performed for them.